NickKelly1/graphql-typescript-server/readme.md

 }
 ```

-Policies exist in contrast to other popular techniques like `Guards` that apply method/route based authorisation to endpoints (such as  resolvers, http endpoints, etc...) and whose logic can't be shared with different parts of the codebase.
+Policies exist in contrast to other popular techniques like `Guards` that apply method/route based authorisation to endpoints (such as  resolvers, HTTP endpoints, etc...) and whose logic can't be shared with different parts of the codebase.
 Guards' power is they're simple and readable.
 Guards are useful when working at high resolution such as authorising access to sensitive fields like `date_of_birth` or `email`, where the authorisation is too granular to publish in practice.

 [A guard example adopted from TypeGraphQL](https://typegraphql.com/docs/authorization.html#docsNav).